 You want to party.

 South Tahoe is known for its nightlife scene with casinos, restaurants, and bars that can take you into the morning hours.
-Nightclubs such as Opal Ultra Lounge at the MontBleu Resort Casino & Spa and Vinyl at the Hard Rock Lake Tahoe both have live DJs, tribute bands, and drink specials.
-The party is set to heat up even more when Gordon Ramsay's restaurant Hell's Kitchen opens at Harvey's Lake Tahoe.
+Nightclubs such as Opal at Bally's and Center Bar at the Hard Rock Lake Tahoe both have live DJs, tribute bands, and drink specials.
+If you're looking for food, you'll find a high-energy scene at Gordon Ramsay's restaurant Hell's Kitchen at Harvey's Lake Tahoe.

 You like to hang with the locals.